fcf-framework/fcfParallel/README.md

 #include <fcfParallel/parallel.hpp>
 ```

+**main.cpp file**

 We now proceed to the main programm.

 The parallel computation subroutine is declared the macro FCF_PARALLEL_UNIT.
 The first parameter is the name of the unit, and the second will be the code for the implementation of the action.

 The subroutine should contain a main function called FCF_PARALLEL_MAIN.
-The first argument of this function should be a pointer to the ‘FCFParallelTask’ structure, which contains progress information.
+The first argument of this function should be a pointer to the `FCFParallelTask` structure, which contains progress information.
 The rest of the argument is set by the developer.

 When transferring arguments by pointer from the main program to FCF_PARALLEL_MAIN, it is necessary to use the macro “FCF_PARALLEL_GLOBAL” when declaring them, which is analogous to the specificator `__global__` of the OpenCL compiler.

-**main.cpp file**

 ```c++
 #include <iostream>